 Have you tried physical therapy before and it just didn’t work for you?
-You went to a few sessions, performed your exercises while you were at the clinic but your pain continued?
+You went to a few sessions, performed your exercises while you were at the clinic or at your home but your pain continued?
 Ask yourself, did you complete your entire plan of care recommended by the physical therapist?
 Did you perform your home exercise program on your own daily, as prescribed?

-For physical therapists, the most difficult portion of a patients plan of care is often the home exercise portion.
-For patient’s, this is often true as well.
-The reason for patient’s “non-compliance” varies but time and motivation are common factors.
+For physical therapists, the most difficult portion of a patient’s plan of care is often the home exercise portion.
+For patients, this is often true as well.
+The reason for patients “non-compliance” varies.
+Commonly, time and motivation are common factors.
 As a patient though, it’s important to know that you are not alone in this and there are ways to work with your PT to build a successful plan.

 So, how can you set yourself up for a pain-free life and stick to your plan of care?
 Don’t miss these below strategies to get you on and keep on the road to recovery.

 What’s your reason for being in physical therapy?